Huji-Bezalel-Advanced-Unity/Omer-Elhadad-Boss-Level/README.md

-Absolutely — here’s the revised, professional-style `README.md` text with the phase system and attack details included clearly and naturally:

----

 # Holy Spit

 **Holy Spit** is a fast-paced 2D boss fight game developed in Unity.
 Inspired by games like *Cuphead*, it delivers a short but intense challenge focused on dodging, timing, and well-placed spit attacks.
 You play as a Moroccan fighter standing up to a monstrous hot pepper plant — an exaggerated version of the pain he's endured every family dinner.